 Similarly, from here, you can evaluate whether you are good enough to start your private pilot training or not.

 I have designed this private pilot ground school syllabus as a resource for anyone to guide themselves for private pilot training.

-I suggest using this syllabus as a guideline for studying in advance and prepare before even you enroll in a flight training institute.
+Use a syllabus as a guideline, study advance, and prepare before enrolling in a flight training institute.

 To become a good pilot, you must always keep learning.

-The sooner you master the basics, the more apparent it will be for you during the real-world flight training.
+The sooner you master the basics, the better you will do in real-world flight training.

 What is ground school meaning for a pilot?

-Ground school for a pilot simply means theory classes for student pilots to gain all the necessary aeronautical knowledge before starting the actual flight.
+For a pilot, ground school means theory classes for student pilots to gain all the necessary aeronautical knowledge before starting the actual flight.

 Student pilots may have pilot lessons through lectures from certified flight instructors or buying online pilot training courses.

 Today’s most common form of ground school training is attending scheduled classes and lectures from flight instructors.